-The bookshop is airy and spacious, with plenty of room to relax and browse.
-We've expanded the children’s section so there's more room for parents and children to explore the books together.
-The bookshop stocks books by all the authors attending the festival, as well as other relevant titles, and hosts book signings after the events.
-Please note that only one book per person that is not purchased from us can be accepted for signature.
-The Festival bookshop is open from 9am daily.
+The bookshop is a large and airy space with plenty of room for all ages to relax and browse.
+It stocks books by all authors attending the Festival and more, and will host book signings as usual.
+Please note that only one book per person that is not purchased from the Festival bookshop can be accepted for signature.
+The bookshop is open from 9am daily.

-Come and see wonderful artists at work every day in the Make and Take Tent and find out what it’s like to be a working illustrator.
-See who’s in residence each day on the chalkboard outside the Make and Take Tent and check it out on #hayillustrates.
+Come and see wonderful artists at work in the Make & Take Tent and find out what it’s like to be a working illustrator.
+See who’s in residence each day on the chalkboard outside the Make & Take Tent and check it out on #HAYDAYS.

 Cats Protection is the UK’s leading feline welfare charity.
 Its vision is a world where every cat is treated with kindness and an understanding of its needs.
 How can you help?
 Sponsor a cat pen or take part in the weekly lottery.

-Ethical designer-supplier of homeware and gifts at fantastic prices.
-Ceramics, linens, glassware, cards, wrap and collectable wall art, all capturing the breath-taking beauty of nature.
+Claire Vaughan is an ethical designer-supplier of homeware and gifts at fantastic prices.
+Ceramics, linens, glassware, cards, wrap and collectable wall art all capture the breathtaking beauty of nature.

 clairevaughandesigns.co.uk | 01981 551 187 | 07510 747 211

-FARMERS' Welsh Lavender are makers of luxurious body creams and balms and purveyors other useful daily provisions.
-See what they have in store as they bring a little bit of their windswept Welsh hillside to the festival.
-FARMERS’ headquarters is just half an hour away from Hay where, in 2003, journalist Nancy Durham and philosopher Bill Newton-Smith set out to see if lavender would grow at 1,100 feet.
+Farmers' Welsh Lavender are makers of luxurious body creams and balms, and purveyors of other useful daily provisions.
+See what they have in store as they bring a little bit of their windswept Welsh hillside to the Festival.
+Farmers’ headquarters is just half an hour away from Hay where, in 2003, journalist Nancy Durham and philosopher Bill Newton-Smith set out to see if lavender would grow at 1,100 feet.
 It did, and the oil they distil on the farm is the unique ingredient in many of their products.